 Wukong's staff grows outward and he spins it around, dealing damage and knocking up enemies.
 Wukong gains movement speed over the duration of the spell.

 If someone tries to kill to using the towerdive technique, activate it.
 It'll knock him up in the air while the turret is shoting at him.

 Or you're able to get away due you're moving faster.
 But I don't recommend wasting your Ultimate on getting away.
-Use Decoy.
+Use Warrior Trickster.
 Another nice use: It's good for teamfights because it damages everyone around you.

-But I think your Decoy gives you more survivability than any Armor Runes in the world could give.
+But I think your Warrior Trickster gives you more survivability than any Armor Runes in the world could give.

 Also Attack Speed gives a big advantage.
 It makes farming alot easier.
 Attack Damage is very usefull too because dealing much damage in early game (especially against squishy champions) is just good.

 Runes I prefer on Wukong.
 You're able to combine the way you like.

 So you could get Greater Mark of Attack Damage, Greater Seal of Attack Speed, Greater Glyph of Cooldown Reduction and Greater Quintessence of Desolation.